CONFERENCE INFORMATION

 Location: Lusófona University and outdoor location in Lisbon

 Registration: Places are limited and not included with the Conference Registration.
-Drawing Workshop Registration opens on March 28th and a link will be provided here.
+Drawing Workshop Registration opens in the week of May 5 and a link will be provided here.

 Drawing is more than a creative technique—it is a medium to discover the world and to enter into dialogue with others.
 In this hands-on workshop with renowned artist Yadegar Asisi, we will attempt to position and deepen our understanding of the importance of drawing in one day.
 We will explore drawing as a universal language that expands perspectives and connects people.